 Thermal body-temperature scanners (COVID-time darling)

 Corporate Curveball: Dahua installed a holiday mode in one of their smart cameras that played Jingle Bells every time motion was detected.
 It went viral.
-And slightly delirious.
+And slightly insane.

-The company positions itself leading of IP camera development through its strong dedication to information security merged with its environmentally-friendly operations and its open-platform system design for partner-solution development.
+The company positions itself at the forefront of IP camera development through its strong dedication to information security combined with its environmentally-friendly operations and its open-platform system design for partner-solution development.

 Lightfinder tech for night vision color video